Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 }
 ```

-List the authorized user's scheduled transactions which have been created by your application.
+List the authorized user's scheduled payments which have been created by your application.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Scheduled` scope.</aside>